if you’re looking for a high adrenaline activity look no further than high ropes!

 - pre-booking is essential – BOOK NOW and we’ll make all the arrangements for you… we usually need seven days notice for instructor-led activity sessions

-- the main high ropes area is lit so Crate Stacking, Gladiator Challenge, Leap of Faith, High All-Aboard, High See-Saw and Jacob’s Ladder activity sessions can take place after dark… the Zip Wire and Powerfan are not lit so can only take place during daylight hours
+- the main high ropes area is lit so Crate Stacking, Gladiator Challenge, Leap of Faith, High All-Aboard, High Rigging and Jacob’s Ladder activity sessions can take place at any time… the Zip Wire and Powerfan are not lit so can only take place during daylight hours

 - these activities can operate in most weather conditions – if it’s not safe to proceed your instructor will cancel the session – if this happens we can either reschedule your activity or offer you a full refund, whichever you prefer